Vyral/base-template/_posts/2018-06-21-the-truth-about-investment-properties-and-llcs.md

 This recent change is actually very positive.
 A lot of my investor clients have taken advantage of it already.

-I would've assumed the correct word would be "secured" but apparently not. google says this is a real word in the lending industry. you learn something new every day.

 {% include pullquote.html %}

 If you or someone you know is thinking of investing in real estate, please think of us at Guardian Mortgage.
 We have a lot of experience and offer several loan programs.
 We would love to help guide you.&nbsp;